Tsukiapp/MAL-scrapper/readme.md

 //getNewsDetails(newsPreviewUrl: getNewsPreview, id: string)
-// -> id must be the ID of the new and getNewsPreview function as a parameter: let newDetailed = await getNewsDetails(getNewsPreview, '63779601');
+// -> id must be the ID of the new and getNewsPreview function as a parameter: let newDetailed = await Anime.getNewsDetails(getNewsPreview, '63779601');
 console.log(newDetailed);
 /*
 return -> {